Skip to main content

 Key Benefits of NPS

-• Market-Linked Growth – Investments in equities, corporate bonds, and government securities generate competitive returns.
+• Market-Linked Growth – Investments in equities, corporate bonds, and government securities and alternative investment funds (AIFs) generate competitive returns.

 • Tax Savings – Contributions qualify for deductions up to ₹2 lakh per year under Sections 80CCD(1), 80CCD(2), and 80CCD(1B).